Redesigning Sales Roles for a Moving Target

 Instead of getting stuck in this indecision zone, leaders need to consider the winning strategies from similar industry transformations.
 (Further insights on this topic are also available on our website).
 We start by sharing why refocusing sales roles is critical now, then discuss what needs to change, and finally review how carriers should approach this path of sales transformation.

-The Why: There are powerful forces reshaping the industry.
+There are powerful forces reshaping the industry.
 The players are shifting, investing in new sales channels and service combinations.
 There is a lot of hype and confusion, but there is also plenty of significant action.
 Consider the following trends:

 - Rollout of the Affordable Care Act (health care reform), including public and private exchanges, recruitment of the uninsured, community rating, risk pool shifts, increasing self-insurance, and the consumerization of health care decision-making